A/B testing has become such a buzzword that marketers, developers, and designers use A/B testing tools regularly.

 Today, dozens of A/B testing tools are available in the market.
 Some are good for enterprise companies.
 Some are suitable for small companies.

-The problem is most A/B testing software look the same in terms of features and price.
-So, with everything not in black and white, it can be confusing to know which tool is ideal for your website.
+The problem is most A/B testing software looks the same in terms of features and price.
+So, with everything not in black and white, knowing which tool is ideal for your website can be challenging.

 Fortunately, after reading this article, you will know what to consider when choosing an A/B testing tool.
 Without further ado, let’s get straight into it…

 Critical Questions to Ask Before Choosing an AB Testing Tool

 When choosing a tool you will use on your website, price shouldn’t be the main determining factor.
 Here is the thing, the best tools are not always the most expensive ones, and the worst tools are not always the cheapest.
 Although you shouldn’t ignore the price, these are some other important questions to answer: